The perfect cup of Turkish Coffee?

 Brewing Turkish Coffee with sugar thickens it and helps mute any bitterness.
 I use 2 tablespoons of Sugar In The Raw per pot.
 The large grains take longer to dissolve at the bottom of the pot and start to caramelize better than refined sugar.
 This enriches the flavor of the coffee.

 I also use a healthy dash of ground, green cardamon, which is traditional to add to Turkish Coffee in many countries.
 In addition to a flavor that blends flawlessly with coffee, cardamom soothes bitterness.
 Deep brand from India is excellent.
-Tip: The better grades of cardamon will smell more peppery and sweet than piney.
+Tip: Fresher ground cardamon seeds will smell more sweet and peppery than piney.

 I put this on a medium heat on an electric stove.
 (You’ll want to use low heat if using a gas stove.)
 You want the coffee to cook slowly to caramelize the sugar, and get the full flavor from the beans, but not boil through the foam.
 The edges of the foam on top will start to swell when done.
 This should take 10-20 minutes.
 If the heat is too high you can burn the fine-grind of the beans, which can make the coffee bitter and taste like cigarette ashes.